thatcatfromspace/privacy-preserving-cloud/README.md

 The current implementation takes several assumptions and simplifications to make the implementation simple and easy to understand.
 These assumptions are:

-- RSA is used to generate group signatures and SHA is used verify signatures.
+- RSA-2048 is used to generate group signatures and SHA256 is used verify signatures.
 - The group manager is the only one who can revoke users.